Flea vs Tick: What Mid-Atlantic Homeowners Need to Know

 Should I remove a tick myself or see a doctor?

-You can safely remove ticks yourself using fine-tipped tweezers.
+Remove ticks yourself with fine-tipped tweezers.
 Grasp close to the skin and pull straight out with steady pressure.
 Clean the area with alcohol and save the tick for identification.
 See a doctor if you develop fever, rash, or flu-like symptoms within 30 days.

 Why do I have more flea problems in some seasons?